-- Initial and Final Course Reflections (2% and 3% respectively): At the beginning of the course, you will submit a brief statement (300-400 words) on your thoughts about democratization around the world at the outset of the course, and questions you have that you would like to learn more about during the term (due Monday, January 18).
-At the end of the term, after looking back again at your initial reflection, you will submit a more detailed concluding reflection (600-800 words) on how your thoughts have evolved over the term, and what if any answers you have learned to the questions you outlined at the start of the course (due by Friday, April 16).
+- Initial and Final Course Reflections (2% and 3% respectively): At the beginning of the course, you will submit a brief statement (300-400 words) on your thoughts about democratization around the world at the outset of the course, and questions you have that you would like to learn more about during the term (due Monday, January 17).
+At the end of the term, after looking back again at your initial reflection, you will submit a more detailed concluding reflection (600-800 words) on how your thoughts have evolved over the term, and what if any answers you have learned to the questions you outlined at the start of the course (due by Monday, April 11).
 The initial reflection will be marked on a pass/ fail basis, while the final reflection will be graded according to a rubric. - 2) Online Discussion Page Entries (15%): submitting comments and questions on the course Canvas site.
 Each submission will be marked out of 5 points (1 point for submission, plus 1-4 points for quality and thoughtfulness of the contribution).
-Each weekly module in Canvas will have its own discussion page link, and posts on that week's material will be open through the Sunday of that week on the syllabus (e.g. for Week 2, through Sunday, Jan.
+Each weekly module in Canvas will have its own discussion page link, and posts on that week's material will be open through the Monday following that week on the syllabus (e.g. for Week 2, through Monday, Jan.
 24).
-You should make at least five posts on discussion pages over the course of the term.
+You should make at least four posts on discussion pages over the course of the term.
 No more than one per week will count, so you cannot submit all posts in one or two weeks' discussion pages.
 Submit more entries if you wish, but please keep the length to a reasonable limit (300 words or less).
-If you submit more than 5 posts, I will count what I consider to be your 5 best-quality posts.
+If you submit more than 4 posts, I will count what I consider to be your 4 best-quality posts.
 Submit comments you have in reaction to the lectures or readings, or how current world news stories relate to the class, or questions that have arisen for you about something significant in the course materials.
 You may even choose to submit a reflection of how course material relates to where you are currently located in the world, as text or even more creatively, with a video link or photos!
 Remember, there are no dumb questions!
 If you are confused about something significant in the readings, it is likely that at least one other person is, too.
 We will discuss some of the most interesting and important comments or questions in our live discussion sessions.
 Questions and comments can be submitted from the beginning of term up until the last day of classes.

-3) Lecture and Reading Content Quizzes (20%): After reviewing the asynchronous lecture materials and assigned readings for each weekly module, you will take an online quiz (linked in the module) marked out of 10.
-You must complete the quiz by Sunday at the end of each weekly module.
+3) Lecture and Reading Content Quizzes (20%): After reviewing the asynchronous lecture materials and assigned readings for each weekly module, you will take an online quiz (linked in the module) including 8 multiple choice/ true-false questions.
+You must complete the quiz by Friday (midnight) at the end of each weekly module.
+You will have 15 minutes to complete the quiz and will be allowed two attempts at taking it (with your higher of the two marks counted).
 Keep in mind that questions will rotate randomly across individual quiz iterations, so students will not all receive the same set of questions.
-Correct answers to quiz questions will be available to students after the Sunday deadline to take the quiz.
-There will be 12 quizzes across the 12 content weeks, and I will drop the lowest quiz mark from your grade calculation for this component - thus, each quiz is worth less than 2% of your total course grade.
+Correct answers to quiz questions will be made available to students after the deadline to take the quiz.
+There will be 11 quizzes across the 11 content weeks, and I will drop the lowest quiz mark from your grade calculation for this component - thus, each quiz is worth 2% of your total course grade.